Milena Schwab-Graham

 Profile

-I have been a full-time, Arts and Humanities Research Council-funded doctoral student in the School of English at the University of Leeds since October 2018.
+I received my AHRC-funded doctorate from the School of English at the University of Leeds in October 2022.

 I hold a BA (Hons) in English Language and Literature and an MA by Directed Research in English from the University of Liverpool.